Best Forex Trading Strategies That Actually Work

 • Very few transactions (low costs)

-• Can maintain full-time career
+• Can maintain a full-time career

 Disadvantages: